ezzabuzaid/me/src/content/posts/running-untrusted-javascript-code.md

 You can run `“Function Constructor` and `eval` on a WebWorker, which is a bit safer due to the fact that there is no DOM access.

 To put more restrictions in place, consider disallowing using global objects like `fetch, XMLHttpRequest, sendBeacon` [Check this writing about how you can do that.](https://www.meziantou.net/executing-untrusted-javascript-code-in-a-browser.htm)

----

-> We want to help you start your project or support your existing one for free.
-Whether you need technical consultation or an API development, drop us a message at chat@january.sh (Node.js only at the moment).

----

 ### Isolated-VM